Koragajja Track Release Highlights Choreographed Folklore Sequence - www.lokmattimes.com

 Koragajja Track Release Highlights Choreographed Folklore Sequence

-PNN New Delhi [India], December 10: Zee Music has released a new track from the upcoming film Koragajja after ...
+New Delhi [India], December 10: Zee Music has released a new track from the upcoming film Koragajja after acquiring ...

 New Delhi [India], December 10: Zee Music has released a new track from the upcoming film Koragajja after acquiring its audio rights.
 Written by director Sudheer Attavara and composed by Gopi Sundar, the song blends coastal folklore with a contemporary rap-style arrangement.
 Vocals are provided by Javed Ali, Attavara, and Sundar.